garrandall/popular-music-data/tracks/dazzey-duks-duice.md

 New York, (???), Miami, Alabama, Tennessee ("Don't stop") New Jersey, Boston, Augusta ("Don't stop")
-Atlanta like them girls in the Daisy Dukes ("Don't stop") All of Texas like them girls in the Daisy Dukes ("Don't, do-don't stop") L.A. like them girls in them Daisy Dukes ("Don't stop")
+Atlanta like them girls in the Daisy Dukes ("Don't stop") All of Texas like them girls in the Daisy Dukes ("Don't, don't stop") L.A. like them girls in them Daisy Dukes ("Don't stop")